-The Haas Institute for a Fair and Inclusive Society is now the Othering & Belonging Institute at UC Berkeley.
+As of November 2019, the Haas Institute for a Fair and Inclusive Society is now called the Othering & Belonging Institute at UC Berkeley.
 We have a new name and a new look, but remain the same hub of engaged scholars, researchers, communicators, culturemakers, community partners, and other stakeholders committed to care for the earth and transformative work that advances a more fair and inclusive society.

 Frequently Asked Questions